syncfusion-content/winui-docs/winui/Radial-Gauge/axes.md

 # Radial axis Feature in WinUI Radial Gauge (SfRadialGauge)

 The [`Radial axis`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.RadialAxis.html) is a circular arc in which a set of values are displayed along a linear or custom scale based on the design requirements.
-Axis elements such as  labels, ticks, and axis line can be easily customized with built-in properties.
+Axis elements such as  labels, ticks and axis line can be easily customized with built-in properties.

 ## Axis customization

 **Setting axis minimum and maximum value**

-The [`Minimum`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.GaugeAxis.html#Syncfusion_UI_Xaml_Gauges_GaugeAxis_Minimum) and [`Maximum`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.GaugeAxis.html#Syncfusion_UI_Xaml_Gauges_GaugeAxis_Maximum) properties of an axis can be used to customize the axis value range.The default value of [`Minimum`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.GaugeAxis.html#Syncfusion_UI_Xaml_Gauges_GaugeAxis_Minimum) is 0, and the default value of [`Maximum`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.GaugeAxis.html#Syncfusion_UI_Xaml_Gauges_GaugeAxis_Maximum) is 100.
+The [`Minimum`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.GaugeAxis.html#Syncfusion_UI_Xaml_Gauges_GaugeAxis_Minimum) and [`Maximum`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.GaugeAxis.html#Syncfusion_UI_Xaml_Gauges_GaugeAxis_Maximum) properties of an axis can be used to customize the axis value range.The default value of [`Minimum`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.GaugeAxis.html#Syncfusion_UI_Xaml_Gauges_GaugeAxis_Minimum) is 0 and the default value of [`Maximum`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.GaugeAxis.html#Syncfusion_UI_Xaml_Gauges_GaugeAxis_Maximum) is 100.

 {% tabs %}